Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Small time asymptotics

-Theorem 4.2.13, \cite{DZ} states that if one of the two exponentially equivalent families satisfies a large deviation principle, so does the other.
-Then our Theorem follows from \eqref{3p8} and Theorem 4.2.13. \end{proof} Now, it is left to prove \eqref{3p8} only.
+Now, it is left to prove \eqref{3p8} only.
 Due to the presence of the nonlinear operators $\mathcal{A},\B$ and $\mathcal{C}$, the proof of \eqref{3p8} not easy and we divide the proof into several lemmas.
-The following result is an estimate of the probability that the solution of \eqref{37} leaves an energy ball. \begin{lemma} For $\f\in\mathrm{L}^{\frac{p}{p-1}}(0,T;\V_p')$, under Hypothesis \ref{hyp}, we have
+The following result is an estimate of the probability that the solution of \eqref{37} leaves an energy ball. \begin{lemma} For $\f\in\mathrm{L}^{p'}(0,T;\V_p')$, under Hypothesis \ref{hyp}, we have

 where